AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ### Multiline

-With AnyChart it is possible to control labels' alignment.
+With AnyChart html5 charts it is possible to control labels' alignment.
 It is useful, for example, when you want to set multiple label values on one scale:

 ```
   var labels = chart.yAxis().labels();